Curriculum

 • We strive to meet the learning goals in the MN Early Learning Standards.
 These standards were developed by the MN Dept of Education to state the skills and abilities appropriate for early learners.

 • Teachers incorporate the High Scope Curriculum, a play-based, active-learning curriculum which plans around these learning standards.
-Goals in our curriculum regularly promote children’s development physically, intellectually, socially, and emotionally, in a manner consistent with the child’s cultural background.
+Goals in our curriculum regularly promote children’s development physically, intellectually, socially, and emotionally, consistent with the child’s cultural background.

 • Our curriculum includes a mixture of child-initiated and teacher-directed activities.
 Children participate in a mixture of quiet and active learning times.